grosser/kennel/Readme.md

 Some validations might be too strict for your usecase or just wrong, please [open an issue](https://github.com/grosser/kennel/issues) and to unblock use the `validate: -> { false }` option.

+### Monitor re-notification

+Monitors inherit the re-notification setting from their `project.team`.
+Set this to for example `renotify_interval: -> { 120 }` minutes,
+to make alerts not get ignored by popping back up if they are still alerting.

 ### Linking with kennel_ids

 To link to existing monitors via their kennel_id